 |Day||Area||Things to do|

-Note: South africa does have a pretty high crime rate.
-It is recommended to be streetwise and perhaps speak to the concierge at your hotel to get a better understanding on safety and precautions.
+South africa does have a pretty high crime rate, which is mainly targeted at locals and not tourists.
+However, it is recommended to be streetwise and perhaps speak to the concierge at your hotel to get a better understanding on safety and precautions.
 A few tips: 1) Don't wear any jewellery (including watches); 2) Don't expose your tech gadgets (such as smartphones and tablets); 3) Don't roam the streets during dark hours (unless you are with locals who are familiar with the surroundings or in an area that is considered safe); 4) Don't do nature hikes alone or with a few people -- do it with a group of people; 5) Don't enter townships; 6) Don't give your credit card to anyone -- it is acceptable practice and standard to swipe the card yourself.

 High Tea at Twelve Apostles Hotel: Experience typical South African tea and scones, traditional light bites, like dainty finger sandwiches, delicate pastries and freshly baked scones ("Tea by the Sea").
 The hotel is perched on the lower slopes of Table Mountain at the edge of a protected marine reserve looking out at the Atlantic Ocean.
 Must book!